junior1407/Competitive-Programming/readme.md

 # Data Structures

 * [Dreamoon Likes Permutations](https://codeforces.com/contest/1330/problem/B): Requires a simple way to check for a valid permutation.
 By using a set, it's possible to check if the permutation is correct regardless the order and repeated elements.
+* [Minimum Array](https://codeforces.com/contest/1157/problem/E): Greedy problem.
+Can be solved easily by using multiset.

 # Greedy